fdietz/recipes-with-angular-js/introduction/binding-text-input-to-an-expression.markdown

 {% endraw %}
 {% endprism %}

-You can find the complete example on [github](https://github.com/fdietz/recipes-with-angular-js-examples/tree/master/chapter1/recipe2).

 ### Discussion
 Assigning "name" to the `ng-model` attribute and using the name variable in an expression will keep both in sync automatically.
 Typing in the text input will automatically reflect these changes in the paragraph element below.